 To cut a long story short, having too many plugins is never a good idea.
 When wondering how to speed up website performance, deleting all unused plugins is always a good place to start.

 All hosts are not made equal.
 Some are significantly better than others.
 That’s why we test them so carefully.

 Selecting the right host is paramount.
 Without a decent host, you will fail to get many benefits from the tips shared in this post.

 Server response time can vary a great deal from one host to another.

 In fact, one report states that while good hosts have a loading speed of 0.7 – 0.8 seconds, slow hosts can double that.

 A slow server response time can prevent your site from entering the coveted under three-seconds club, regardless of how many other website optimization tips you implement.

-If super-fast page loading speed is your top-most priority, you should consider DreamHost.
-After months of testing it is firmly ranked as #1 here on the Hosting Tribunal, as it provides stellar performance on all important parameters, including loading speed, loading speed under stress, and uptime.
+If super-fast page loading speed is your top-most priority, you should consider SiteGround.
+After months of testing, it is ranked among the best here on Hosting Tribunal, as it provides stellar performance on all important parameters, including loading speed, loading speed under stress, and uptime.
 Additionally, the support team is knowledgeable and useful, and can help with speed optimization quite a lot.